§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 A separate and independent building sewer/service lateral shall be provided for every parcel.
 A separate and independent building sewer/service lateral shall be provided for every building; except where one building stands at the rear of another on an interior lot and no private sewer is available or can be constructed to the rear building through an adjoining alley, court, yard, or driveway, the front building may be extended to the rear building and the whole considered as one building sewer/service lateral, but Mifflinburg does not and shall not assume any obligation or responsibility for damage caused by or resulting from any such single connection aforementioned.

-In no instances, shall one property or building be permitted to have more than one sewer/service lateral connection to the sewer main.
+In no instances shall one property or building be permitted to have more than one sewer/service lateral connection to the sewer main.

 The sewer/service lateral shall be connected to the sewer at the place designated by Mifflinburg.

 Every excavation for a sewer/service lateral or sewer main extension shall be guarded adequately with barricades and lights to protect all persons from damage and injury.
-Street sidewalks, and other public property disturbed in the course of installation shall be restored at the cost and expense of the owner of the improved property being connected in a manner satisfactory to Mifflinburg.
+Streets, sidewalks, and other public property disturbed in the course of installation shall be restored at the cost and expense of the owner of the improved property being connected in a manner satisfactory to Mifflinburg.
 In paved areas and roadways, the surface shall be restored to meet the requirements of the owner of the road, shoulder, or parking area.

-All work required within the rights-of-way of a State route shall require a PennDOT highway occupancy permit and shall be the responsibility of the applicant.
+All work required within the rights-of-way of a state route shall require a PennDOT highway occupancy permit and shall be the responsibility of the applicant.
 Such street work and restoration shall meet the requirements of said highway occupancy permit.

 [Ord.
 2006-6, 9/19/2006]